-- Contact parents as soon as AISD makes the announcement via email. - Parents will pick up students no later than AISD dismissal time of 2:57.
+- Contact parents via email as soon as possible. - Parents will pick up students no later than the pick-up time designated in the notification email.

-Please understand AISD makes closure decisions for the safety for all students, families, and staff.
-CDC has no control over decisions made by AISD.
+Please understand the CDC makes closure decisions for the safety for all students, families, and staff.

-Should the program need to close for any reason, tuition will not be refunded or reduced for closures of less than 15 school days.
+Should the program need to close for any reason, tuition will not be refunded or for closures of less than 15 program days.

-18.1 Pandemic Emergency Response
+17.1 Pandemic Emergency Response